Financial Aid

 WSS JOAN BURGESS SHOREY SCHOLARSHIP

 Established in honor of longtime WSS student, friend, and supporter, Joan Burgess Shorey, the scholarship is generously funded in large part by the WSS Joan Burgess Shorey Legacy Fund and by our community of donors.
-The program provides full or partial tuition assistance to teens and adults with limited economic resources.
-Teens may apply to attend WSS’s highly regarded three-week Summer Teen Intensive Program, and adults or teens may apply to attend a ten-week class or workshop throughout the year.
+The program provides full or partial tuition assistance to adults and high school students with limited economic resources.
+High school students may apply to attend WSS’s highly regarded Summer Teen Intensive Program, and adults may apply to attend a ten-week class or workshop throughout the year.

 About Joan Burgess Shorey